Poker Variations

 13. 2-7 triple draw Poker

-Before a betting round begins, the dealer hands each player five face-up cards.
+Before betting begins, the dealer hands each player five cards face-down.
 After that, the first of three drawing rounds starts, in which each player may exchange cards from their hand with those dealt by the dealer.
 There will then be a second round of betting and a second drawing.
 After then, there will be a final round of betting, followed by the third round of drawings.
-There are two ways to win in a 2-7 triple draw poker game.

 14. HORSE Poker